 In a perfect world, anyone who suffers from a physical or emotional disability would have the resources to seek treatment and provide for themselves without supplemental income.
-But since we live in the real world, many people struggle with how to make ends meet during a period when they are disabled.
+But since we live in the real world, many people struggle to make ends meet during a period of disability.
 Long term disability insurance is supposed to provide supplemental support for you, but insurance companies like to make it difficult for claimants to get approved.
-To help your chance of approval during the claims process, we have some tips:

 Tip #1: Read Your Policy

 Whether you have an individual policy or you are part of a group policy through your employer, you should read through your policy very carefully.
-Ask your policy provider for a copy – they must provide it to you.
+If you do not already have a copy of your long term disability policy, go to your human resources department, and request a copy.
+By law, your employer must provide you with one.
+The best practice would be to request it in writing so your human resources department will not procrastinate in providing you a copy.
+Spend time reviewing your policy.
 In the policy, you will see the exact terms and procedures you must follow during the claims process.
 Pay close attention to the deadlines written in your policy (Some policies state that you must file your disability claim within 30 days of the injury.)

 Tip #2: Familiarize Yourself With Claim Forms